 Safe Home Cabling

-by Guest on Nov 21, 2012
+by Guest Post on Nov 21, 2012

 Accidentally tripping on a mains cable can be both painful and dangerous.
 Cables that run in the house aimlessly are a health hazard.
 They are also most likely to get easily damaged.
 It will also affect the performance of the appliance using them.
 Electric cables will carry electric currents around the house.
 Wiring in the house for these needs to be done by a professional.
 A certified electrician should handle house electrical wiring.
 This is different from any other kind of wiring.
 These wires are more dangerous than those that pass signals.
 Damaging them may cause serious malfunctions in house appliances that use electricity.

 Cables that pass signals also pass some amount of electricity.
 These are however lesser hazardous.
 They can be tripped over if not well run through the house.
 Home theatre speakers and entertainment electronics cables should be well organized.
 Internet cables or ethernet cables should be safely tucked for the sake of the users and the cables themselves.